Missing data in AdWords reports

 medium=cpc, then they show up in the AdWords Campaigns report.
 The parameter values are case sensitive so you must use lowercase google and lowercase cpc.

-Within the AdWords Campaigns report, you can view only the visits data for your AdWords campaigns.
+Within the AdWords Campaigns report, you can view only the data for your AdWords campaigns.
 You can't see any cost data appear on the Clicks tab.

 If you don't see any cost data to apply from your View Settings page, then you might not have linked your AdWords account to your Analytics account.